 In most areas, the Government only plans making minor amendments to the draft BSO standards.
 The exception is the standard concerning the suitability of staff.
 Respondents to the consultation told the Government about the difficulty of obtaining full DBS checks for staff coming from the UK and mentioned that local checks for other staff may be less robust than the DBS system.
 The standards will be amended to reflect these practical difficulties, with the Government saying that the "BSO standards do not prevent schools from seeking an International Child Protection Certificate, although this is not a product endorsed by the Government within the statutory disclosure regime".

 If you require further information on anything covered in this briefing please contact Paul Jones (email@example.com) or Rachel Holmes (firstname.lastname@example.org) or your usual contact at the firm on 020 3375 7000.
-Further information can be found on the Schools page of our website.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.